-For more information, please contact Donnie Babb at 936-559-9900 or at 111 Buck Alley, Douglass, TX 75943.
+For more information, please contact D&M Water Supply Corporation at 936-559-9900 or 111 Buck Alley Douglass, TX 75943.

 Please share this information with all the other people who drink this water, especially those who may not have received this notice directly (for example, people in apartments, nursing homes, schools, and businesses).
 You can do this by posting this notice in a public place or distributing copies by hand or mail.